ubernostrum/django-registration/docs/custom-user.rst

 :class:`~registration.forms.RegistrationForm`. ``RegistrationForm`` is
 a subclass of Django's built-in ``UserCreationForm``, which in turn is a ``ModelForm`` with its model set to ``django.contrib.auth.models.User``.
+The only changes made by ``django-registration`` are to apply the reserved name validator (:class:`registration.validators.ReservedNameValidator`) and make the ``email`` field required (by default, Django's user model makes this field optional; it is required in ``RegistrationForm`` because two of the three built-in workflows of ``django-registration`` require an email address in order to send account-activation instructions to the user).
 As a result, you will always be required to supply a custom form class when using ``django-registration`` with a custom user model.

 In the case where your user model is compatible with the default behavior of ``django-registration``, (see below) you will be able to